Ezrnest/Ancono/README.md

 3. Polynomials, multinomials and expression:

-   Ancono enables users to operate polynomials and multinomials over a field (or even only over some kind of ring).
+   Ancono enables users to operate polynomials and multinomials over a field (or over some kind of ring).
+Methods of polynomial algebra, gcd, remainder, factorizing over Z/p and more are provided.

    General expression internally stored as abstract syntax tree is also supported.
 Expressions can be simplified using simplification rules.
 Currently, basic simplification rules are implemented, and user can also add extensions if